 May Survives No-Confidence Vote As Brexit Deadline Nears: 'Unfortunately, Everything Remains Possible'

-Investors and businesses were digesting the latest developments in the U.K’s stumble toward an exit from the European Union with as much uncertainty as the national itself has about how, when or if it will actually occur.
+Investors and businesses were digesting the latest developments in the U.K’s stumble toward an exit from the European Union with as much uncertainty as the nation itself has about how, when or if it will actually occur.

 Britain’s FTSE 100 was down — but not dramatically — on Wednesday following the defeat of Prime Minister Theresa May’s Brexit plan the day before.